bazelbuild/bazel-blog/_posts/2019-06-18-list-strategy.md

 - Starlark rules providing a persistent worker had to ship a .bazelrc file that sets `--strategy=Mnemonic=worker` (e.g. look at [rules_scala](https://github.com/bazelbuild/rules_scala#getting-started), where `--strategy=Scalac=worker` is required in order to run it with a persistent worker).

-- Bazel has hardcoded defaults for native action mnemonics.
-For example, Bazel will use sandboxing (if it's available) for all actions by default but has a hardcoded default to use persistent workers for Java compilation actions.
+- Bazel had hardcoded defaults for native action mnemonics.
+For example, Bazel would have used sandboxing (if it's available) for all actions by default but at the same time had a hardcoded default to use persistent workers for Java compilation actions.

 - To configure fallback strategy one had to provide additional flag `--remote_local_fallback_strategy=`.

-> ### Example
+### Example

 > Let's configure a build to run remotely and fallback onto `local` strategy in case remote execution is not possible.
 The configuration would be something like:
 >
 ```